jorgego11/ibp-installation/rancher/multi-node-install/README.md

     ibpconsole     1/1     1            1           56m
     ```

-10) Updated the firewall configuration on the load balancer VM to allow access to ports `30000` and `30001`:
+10) Updated the firewall configuration on the load balancer VM to allow access to the following port range:

     ```
-    $ sudo ufw allow 30000
-    $ sudo ufw allow 30001
+    $ sudo ufw allow 30000:32767/tcp
     ```

     Also, updated the `nginx` [configuration](nginx/nginx.conf) so it can forward requests to ports `30000` and `30001` on each one of the worker nodes.